 My mum makes amazing jams and marmalades, something I have yet to try doing myself.
 Back home in Rome we have a garden with fruit trees so every summer my parents spend some time making jam.
 My dad is in charge of peeling and slicing the fruit, my mum boils it and makes the jam.
 The whole process takes days, as they usually have large quantities of fruit to go through!
 Our friends and neighbours sometimes bring crates of fruit from their gardens, as it happened with these bitter oranges.

-For me, this marmalade was too bitter to just have it on toast, so I had to come to other ways of using it.
+The marmalade is too bitter for my taste to eat it straight out of the jar or spread on toast.
+I had to come to other ways of using it.

 My mum suggested pairing it with chocolate and I loved the idea of a dark chocolate / bitter orange combo.
-I decided to make my own version of a Sacher Torte, adapting this recipe from Jul's Kitchen (recipe in Italian only).
+I decided to make my own version of a Sacher Torte, adapting a recipe from Jul’s Kitchen blog.

 For the filling

 Preheat the oven to 180°C. Melt the milk chocolate at bain-marie, then leave it to cool down.

 Beat the egg yolks with 35g of sugar, one tablespoon of honey and one whole egg.
 Pour in the melted chocolate and softened butter.